 “As far as the east is from the west, so far has he removed our transgressions from us.”–Psalm 103:12 NIV

 We do not have to wallow in guilt and shame over our sins.
-Because we can rest assured that we CANNOT mess up things up for God.
+We can forgive ourselves.
+And then we can rest assured that we CANNOT mess up things up for God.
 We can’t throw off His plan for our lives.

 He can use it all to grow us, to humble us, and to show others around us that we serve a God who still loves us even when we mess up.